 Acceptable Lamp Types for Installation.
 For Miscellaneous Lighting Service, the Company no longer installs Customer Owned Fixtures that use mercury vapor or metal halide lighting.
 Only Customer Owned Fixtures using high pressure sodium or LED lighting are accepted by Company for installation.
 Existing mercury vapor and metal halide installations (whether Customer Owned Installations or Company Owned Installations) will be converted to the appropriate high pressure sodium or LED equivalent from time to time during the normal course of maintenance when individual lamps burn out.
 Mercury vapor Guard Lighting installations with 7,800 lumen lamps will be converted to 9,500 lumen high pressure sodium, at no up-front cost to the Retail Customer.

 LED Lumen Levels.
-By choosing an LED miscellaneous lighting option, Retail Customer (1) acknowledges that there will be variances in lumen levels and energy consumption between individual LED lamps and between the an LED Lamp and the applicable lumen and watt levels for the other lamp types set forth in the table above, and (2) agrees to not hold Company liable for any variations in LED Lamp performance.
+By choosing an LED miscellaneous lighting option, Retail Customer (1) acknowledges that there will be variances in lumen levels and energy consumption between individual LED lamps and between an LED Lamp and the applicable lumen and watt levels for the other lamp types set forth in the table above, and (2) agrees to not hold Company liable for any variations in LED Lamp performance.